03. Descriptive statistics

 "What is the highest level of school your father has completed?"

-Value Label 1 No formal education 2 1st, 2nd, 3rd, or 4th grade 3 5th or 6th grade 4 7th or 8th grade 5 9th grade 6 10th grade 7 11th grade 8 12th grade NO DIPLOMA 9 HIGH SCHOOL GRADUATE - high school DIPLOMA or the equivalent (GED) 10 Some college, no degree 11 Associate degree 12 Bachelor's degree 13 Master's degree 14 Professional or Doctorate degree Show the answer
+Value Label 1 No formal education 2 1st, 2nd, 3rd, or 4th grade 3 5th or 6th grade 4 7th or 8th grade 5 9th grade 6 10th grade 7 11th grade 8 12th grade NO DIPLOMA 9 HIGH SCHOOL GRADUATE - high school DIPLOMA or the equivalent (GED) 10 Some college, no degree 11 Associate degree 12 Bachelor's degree 13 Master's degree 14 Professional or Doctorate degree -

 7. National Survey on Drug Use and Health